Pop Culture Madness!

 Every receipt at every store in Taiwan is a ticket for a government lottery with top prizes worth over 300,000 USD.
 It was introduced in 1951 to combat sales tax dodging by businesses.

 Hank Williams Sr. intentionally left his money clip behind at a restaurant.
-A lady returned it to him and he thanked her, took the money out, pocketed the clip, and gave her all the money.
+A lady returned it to him, and he thanked her, took the money out, pocketed the clip, and gave her all the money.

 Wicca didn't become a religion until England repealed anti-witchcraft laws in 1951.

-Eddie Gaedel, a 3 foot 7 inch little person, played for the MLB in 1951.
-He drew a four-pitch walk on his only plate appearance, and had his contract voided by the American league president the next day.
+Eddie Gaedel, a 3-foot 7-inch little person, played for the MLB in 1951.
+He drew a four-pitch walk on his only plate appearance and had his contract voided by the American League president the next day.

 1951 introduced the world to Tupperware parties, although the products were first available in 1946.
 1947 saw the development of the soft-burping Tupperware seal.

-Eric Morley organised a bikini contest as part of the Festival of Britain, and it was intended as a promotion for the recently introduced bikini, which was widely regarded as immodest.
+Eric Morley organized a bikini contest as part of the Festival of Britain, and it was intended as a promotion for the recently introduced bikini, which was widely regarded as immodest.
 It then went on to become an annual event called the Miss World.

 Pope Pius XII declared, at the November 22, 1951, opening meeting of the Pontifical Academy of Sciences, that the Big Bang theory does not conflict with the Catholic concept of creation.